ethersync/ethersync/book/src/git-integration-synchronized.md

 Setting it causes Ethersync to *not* [ignore](ignored-files.md) version-control directories when synchronizing files.
 This might seem like an unusual approach to working with Git, but in our tests, when pairing, it seems to work more or less smoothly.

 Beware that this is quite **EXPERIMENTAL** and be prepared to potentially loose your data (especially when learning to "think" in this potentially unfamiliar scheme).
+Note that all peers should use the `--sync-vcs` flag.

 We'll describe this method from the perspective of Git, but it might/should work for other version-control systems as well.